 Following the creation of the Diocese of Truro in January 1877, Cornish marriage licences were no longer issued by the Diocese of Exeter, and marriage licence records dating from then should presumably be among the Truro Diocesan records.
 However, the Devon marriage allegations continue as an unbroken series of yearly volumes up to December 1912 (ref: Chanter 625/6 to Chanter 689).

 Administration Records and Correspondence

-In so large a Diocese as that of Exeter there were a comparatively large number of surrogates authorised to issue licences.
+In so large a Diocese as that of Exeter there were a comparatively large number of surrogates in places outside of Exeter, who were authorised to issue licences.
 Correspondence and other documentation dealing with their appointments and with day to day administration and discussion of individual cases by surrogates, bondsmen and family members exists for the years 1660 to 1916.
-They are found among the classes of Diocesan records with the following general references:
+They are found among the classes of Exeter Diocesan records with the following general references:

 - Moger Basket A 1200-1563